 BRITISH AUSTRALIAN COMMUNITY LITERARY PRIZE

 This Award is for an 800 word essay on the theme of the positive influence of British Heritage and Culture in Australia.
 The prize is $1,000.
-The closing date each year is the 30th of September.
+The closing date is the 1st of April 2020 and the winner will be announced at Britfest 2020.

 Please print off this entry form, complete the details required, and sign the declaration below.